ashutoshmjain/gita/src/thought.md

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction. `Aavahan` is a marathon ritual of introspection.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help.
 Internally, you converge on self - the focal point of conscious experience.
 You are prepared - with or without material support.
 You instantiate a divine force within!
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` - are invoked to sustain unwavering commitment - a laser like focus.
 For example `Rama`, before calling for  a bridge to Lanka, invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
 It is the root of written narratives.
-Sage writer and teacher of all[^races], `Krishna Dwaipayana` invoked `Bramh` - information continuum.
-He needed information within self in equilibrium with `Bramh`.
-But more importantly, he must seek permission to open us mortals' access to the past - and to the future.
-He must align himself to continuum before introducing text to a vocal and verbose world.
+Sage writer and teacher of all[^races], `Krishna Dwaipayana` invoked `Bramh` - the information continuum.
+In order to conceive the epic, he needed his thoughts in equilibrium with `Bramh`.
+But more importantly, he must seek permission from the eternal flow, to open us mortals' access to the past - and to the future.
+He must align himself to continuum before introducing text to a verbose but amnesic world.

 Text was the new way - to store manifolds of lore.
 An alternative to old spoken stories - `Puranas`.
-As `Mahabharata` scaled, it attracted lot more readers than expected - a natural pull exosted.
+As `Mahabharata` scaled, it attracted lot more readers than expected - a natural pull prevailed without fading.
 Challenges are invitations to seekers - Mount Everest always attracts climbers!

 <div style="padding-left:40px;font-size:0.9em;">